MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/net-request-queue-type.md

 Not supported.

 **NetRequestQueueDefaultSequential**
-Specifies that the queue supports sequential delivery (regular OIDs).
+Specifies that the queue supports sequential delivery (normal requests(OIDs)).

 **NetRequestQueueDefaultParallel**
-Specifies that the queue supports parallel dispatching (direct OIDs).
+Specifies that the queue supports parallel dispatching (direct requests(OIDs)).

 Remarks